truthcoin/www.truthcoin.info/faq/index.md

 ### What's going on?

 Truthcoin allows users to use their Bitcoin to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).
-Like Bitcoin, Truthcoin is a protocol, a set of  P2P action-response relationships (like Bluetooth, spoken English, or the rules to Texas HoldEm) for individuals to either use or ignore.
+Like Bitcoin, Truthcoin is a protocol, a set of P2P action-response relationships (like Bluetooth, spoken English, or the rules to Texas hold 'em) for individuals to either use or ignore.

 Although substantially more complex, Truthcoin offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.